-Changing PM would be disastrously bad idea, cabinet minister says
+Changing PM would be disastrously bad idea, says foreign secretary

 There has been speculation that Ms Truss could be forced out of office by Conservative MPs if she does not change course.

-But Mr Cleverly defended her approach, telling BBC Radio 4's Today programme that changing the leadership would not bode well for the UK "both politically and but also economically".
+But Mr Cleverly defended her approach, telling BBC Radio 4's Today programme that changing the leadership would not bode well for the UK "politically and but also economically".

 When asked if the government would make any changes to win over rebellious Tory MPs, Mr Cleverly said the "plan is to grow the economy".